turingschool/gear-up/tragedy_of_the_commons.markdown

 *   Draw connections between individual attitudes/actions and large-scale cultural issues.
 *   Describe the types of actions that are required to reverse systems created with bias.
 *   Demonstrate commitment to community values by reviewing new material through the lens of its relevance in advancing larger community goals.
-*   Contribute meaningful to activities focused on how to advance community values.
+*   Contribute meaningfully to activities focused on how to advance community values.

 ## Exploring (10 min)